Kavinga-MKN/Kavinga-MKN/README.md

 # Hi, I'm Kavinga 👋

-A backend developer from Sri Lanka.
+A full-stack developer from Sri Lanka.

 ---